-The trust is intended to provide a "Capped Return", with "Equal Upside," subject to a limited downside protection via the "Buffer" and a "Maximum Loss" and subject to reductions for the amount of trust fees and expenses, as explained below:
+The trust is intended to provide a "Capped Return", with "Enhanced Participation," subject to a limited downside protection via the "Buffer" and a "Maximum Loss" and subject to reductions for the amount of trust fees and expenses, as explained below:

-• "Capped Return" denotes that the return per unit may not exceed a maximum return of 11.92%, at which the amount per unit will equal the "Maximum Amount per Unit," reduced by the amount of the trust's fees and expenses.

-- "Equal Upside" denotes that for any percentage increase in the value of the Reference Asset, the trust seeks to provide unitholders with a return per unit from the Inception Value that equals such percentage increase, reduced by the amount of the trust's fees and expenses. - "Buffer" denotes that for any percentage decrease in the value of the Reference Asset up to and including 20.00%, the trust seeks to return to unitholders the Inception Value per unit, reduced by the amount of the trust's fees and expenses. - "Maximum Loss" denotes that for any percentage decrease in the Reference Asset relative to the Initial Reference Value in excess of the Buffer, unitholders will be subject to a maximum loss of 78.00% from the Inception Value of \$10.000, or \$7.800 per unit, decreased by the trust's fees and expenses.
+- "Capped Return" denotes that the return per unit may not exceed a maximum return of 21.76%, at which the amount per unit will equal the "Maximum Amount per Unit," reduced by the amount of the trust's fees and expenses. - "Enhanced Participation" denotes that at certain levels of percentage increase of the value of the Reference Asset, the trust seeks to provide unitholders with a percentage return that increases by a multiple of the percentage increase of the value of the Reference Asset up to the Maximum Amount Per Unit, resulting in a maximum total return over the life of the trust of 21.76% (equivalent to an annualized total return of 14.06%).
+After giving effect to the trust's fees and expenses, for Standard Accounts, the Capped Return would be 18.15% and the annualized total return would be 11.79% or, for Fee Accounts subject to a wrap fee, the Capped Return would be 20.26% and the annualized total return would be 13.13%. - "Buffer" denotes that for any percentage decrease in the value of the Reference Asset up to and including 20%, the trust seeks to return to unitholders the Inception Value per unit, reduced by the amount of the trust's fees and expenses.
+After giving effect to the trust's fees and expenses, for Standard Accounts, the Buffer would be 16.93% or, for Fee Accounts subject to a wrap fee, the Buffer would be 18.66%. - "Maximum Loss" denotes that for any percentage decrease in the Reference Asset relative to the Initial Reference Value in excess of the Buffer, unitholders will be subject to a maximum loss of 78.00% from the Inception Value of \$10.000, or \$7.800 per unit, decreased by the trust's fees and expenses.